 • For an easier installation and stock controller look you can use the sync button instead of adding a button to your controller.
-This process is the same for all wireless controllers.
+This process is the same for both CG and CG2 controllers.

-- Run the wire from pin 5 along the same path as the wire for the player 4 LED over to the sync button again making sure you stay away from the black circles and LED's. - Cut the wire to the exact length needed and attach to the middle of the three pins for the sync button.
-See the right side image for a close-up of the sync button.
+• Run the wire from pin 5 along the same path as the wire for the player 4 LED over to the sync button again making sure you stay away from the black circles and LED's.

-Step 12b: Alternate Sync button solder points.
+• Cut the wire to the exact length needed and attach to the middle of the three pins for the sync button.
+See the image for a close-up of the sync button.

-- Soldering directly to the sync button is not the easiest task so here were are providing some additional locations that you can use that may be easier for you. - The alternate location on the Matrix PCB is right next to sync button as show to the right.
-You will want to solder to the leg that is right under the label "D6". - The location on the CG and CG2 boards are in the middle of the D-pad buttons.
-This solder point is a via and has a green solder mask over it that must be scraped clean before you can solder to it.
-Use a pocket know or razor to gently scrape away the green coating to expose the copper underneath.
+Step 12b: Alternate stealth installation solder points.

-MATRIX
+• Soldering directly to the sync button is not the easiest task so here were are providing some additional locations that you can use for your stealth installation that may be easier for you.

-CG
+• The location on both boards is in the middle of the D-pad buttons.
+This solder point is a via just like the X and Y button points so it must again be scraped clean before you can solder to it.